sonocotta/raspberry-media-center/README.md

 ### DAC Configuration - Louder Raspberry Pi Media Center and Hat

-TAS5805M DAC is not supported by default Raspbian distribution, therefore some work needs to be done to enable it.
+TAS5805M DAC is not supported by default Raspbian distribution, therefore, some work needs to be done to enable it.
 [Linked repo](https://github.com/sonocotta/tas5805m-for-raspbian-paspberry-pi-zero) contains code and instructions on how to configure it.
 It will take you 5 minutes and one reboot.

-Note for 2X Louder Hat - updated driver capable of driving all 3 speakers is a work in progress still.
+Note for 2X Louder Hat - updated driver capable of driving all 2.1 speaker configurations is a work in progress and lives in a [dedicated branch](https://github.com/sonocotta/tas5805m-driver-for-raspbian/blob/features/louder-raspberry-2x-support/README.md).

 ### Bare OS Options